-The sensitivity analysis for equity instruments is based on the assumption that all the shares per the Johannesburg Stock Exchange All Share index (JSE ALSI) decreased by 1% or 5%.
+The sensitivity analysis for equity instruments are based on the assumption that all the shares per the Johannesburg Stock Exchange All Share Index (JSE ALSI) decrease by 1% or 5%.

 Currency risk

 The Scheme operates in South Africa and therefore its cash flows are denominated in South African Rand (ZAR).